 Mentoring Program Co-Chair

-Stephanie Allen is a Trust Officer and Assistant Vice President with Frost Wealth Advisors of Austin at Frost Bank, providing fiduciary and investment services to wide range of customers.
-The work is so varied, she still doesn’t have an elevator speech for it.
-Prior to joining Frost, Stephanie practiced law in the areas of estate planning and probate.
-Stephanie received her J.D. from Regent Law, an L.L.M. in Taxation from the University of Alabama, and a Bachelor of Science from Southwestern Assembly of God University, where her studies were concentrated in vocal and sacred music (her husband of 13 years might have been her music theory professor, but he was a very young professor).
+Stephanie Allen is a Vice President and Senior Wealth Advisor with Argent Trust Company in Austin, providing fiduciary and wealth management services to wide range of customers.
+Stephanie previously worked in trust administration at Frost Bank and prior to that practiced law in the areas of estate planning and probate.
+Stephanie received her J.D. from Regent Law, an L.L.M. in Taxation from the University of Alabama, and a Bachelor of Science from Southwestern Assembly of God University, where her studies were concentrated in vocal and sacred music (her husband of 14 years might have been her music theory professor, but he was a very young professor).
 She enjoys cooking, traveling, doing almost anything creative, and most of all spending time with her hubby and two “intentional mutts”, Mozart (a toy schnoodle) and Gretchen (a toy shih-poo).

 Emily Franco practices estate planning and probate law at The Blum Firm.
 She advises families, professionals, and businesses in the areas of asset protection, estate and tax planning, business planning, estate administration and probate.
 Emily received her J.D. from The University of Texas School of Law, and earned a B.A. in psychology cum laude from Rice University.